radius-project/docs/docs/content/getting-started/tutorial/webapp-initial-deployment/index.md

 ---
 type: docs
-title: "Deploy the website tutorial frontend"
-linkTitle: "Deploy frontend"
-description: "Deploy the website tutorial frontend in a container"
+title: "Author and deploy the application with the frontend service"
+linkTitle: "Author app definition"
+description: "Define the application definition with container, gateway and http routes"
 weight: 2000
 slug: "frontend"
 ---

+As a developer, you will be interested to define the building blocks of your application .
+In this step, you will create the application definition with the services required by the frontend

 ## Define a Radius application in a .bicep file

 Radius uses the [Bicep language]({{< ref bicep >}}) as its file-format and structure.
 In this tutorial you will define an app named `todoapp` that will contain the container and MongoDB connector resources, all described in Bicep.

-Create a new file named `todo.bicep` and paste the following:
+Create a new file named `app.bicep` and paste the following:

 {{< rad file="snippets/empty-app.bicep" embed=true >}}